tock/tock/doc/Getting_Started.md

 #### `openocd`

 Works with various JTAG debuggers.
+We require at least version `0.8.0` to support the SAM4L on `imix`.

 ```bash
 (Linux): sudo apt-get install openocd